-Hello!
+Hello.
 I’m looking forward to meeting you and finding out which books you like.
-Reading holds so much importance at our school that we invite authors to come and talk to us as often as we can!
+Reading holds so much importance at our school that we invite a different author to come and talk to us as often as possible!
+Here are some of the people who have visited the school: Sarah Crossan, Matt Dickinson, Sue Cheung, Muhammad Khan, Nicky Singer, Simon Lelic and not forgetting Sita Brahmachari who was our Patron of Reading.
 All the authors adore talking to the school about their writing and inspiration and they welcome interesting questions from you.

-During Year 7 you can have a crack at getting on the LitQuiz team, this year we battled against other secondary schools and won the handsome trophy.
-Later in your Archer time you may want to get involved with working with our local primary schools, reading or creating a project around a chosen book.
-Year 8s also get selected to be Carnegie Shadowers, reading and following the actual Carnegie Medal shortlist.
+During Year 7 you can have a crack at getting on my LitQuiz team, last time we battled against other secondary schools and won the handsome trophy.
+Later you may want to get involved with working with our local primary schools, reading or creating a project around a chosen book.
+You might also get selected to be in the Carnegie Shadowers, reading and following the actual Carnegie Medal shortlist.

-I would love to know what you think about the book that you have just read, so please do download the book review template and send this back to me at school.
-I will then post your book reviews on this site to help your future classmates make decisions about which books they choose to read.
+I would love to know what you think about the book that you have just read, so please do download the book review template and email or post it back to me at school.
 I’ll be giving 10 merit points for every book review I receive.
 Is this something you might want to do?

-Switch off your mobile, curl up and read as often as you can.
-Reading takes you to wonderful worlds; it also makes you smarter.
+So switch off your mobile, curl up and read as often as you can.
+Reading takes you to wonderful worlds, and it also makes you smarter.